Aleister

 Thelema, at Cefalu, Sicily.

-Leah Hirsig, founded the Abbey of Thelema in Cefalu, Sicily.
+In 1920, Crowley, along with Leah Hirsig, founded the Abbey of Thelema in Cefalu, Sicily.
 Crowley's idea was the

 the Abbey would be a model commune, while also being a type of magical school, giving it the designation